 Anime & Manga

-- ROD The TV Series has The absurdly powerful British Library which is lead by The Gentleman, a Reality Warper of considerable power.
+- R.O.D the TV has The absurdly powerful British Library which is lead by The Gentleman, a Reality Warper of considerable power.
 Even he ages, though, and in desperation to keep him alive, they transfer his essence into multiple books (which get scattered) until they can find a host body capable of containing his mind.

 - Neon Genesis Evangelion, where all life on Earth started out as the leaked blood of an Eldritch Abomination that Seele calls Lilith, which became a primordial soup that developed multiple personalities and thus split into multiple entities.
 Also, according to Seele's Secret Dead Sea Scrolls, Lilith and Adam (creator of the Angels) were separate creations of a mysterious "First Ancestral Race" (which they consider to be God), each given one half of their abilities (the Fruit of Life for the Angels, and the Fruit of Knowledge for Humanity) and never intended to come in contact with each other.
 Most of the factions in the series are attempting Assimilation Plots which involve combining humans, Angels, and/or their progenitors into a godlike being under their control.